Matthew 18

 And if your hand or your foot causes you to stumble, cut it off, and throw it from you, it is better for you to enter into life crippled or lame than having two hands or two feet to be cast into the eternal fire.

-Comments Matthew 18:8 This verse has been a stumbling block for many believers throughout the ages.
+This verse has been a stumbling block for many believers throughout the ages.
 It is important to understand that the Lord will never ask us to harm our bodies.
 This body, the Lord created in His image; why would the Lord ask us to destroy His creation?
 The nature of God is mercy; His love and mercy are beyond our understanding.
 The proof God has shown is in His Own Son; the Lord Jesus has proved the love of God for the whole human race.
 Therefore, the verse refers to some of our activities that are not needed in our lives because these activities are useless for this earth and for the earth to come.
 Think about your daily life, how many useless things we do.
 Consider these things as hands and feet, cut them off, and use your heart to pray to be able to discern them.
 Therefore, hands and feet refer to activities we do throughout our life on earth; we use our feet to go here and there, and we use our hands to do this and that.
 Pray with the heart for all daily activities, and if they are useless, cut them off.

 And if your eye causes you to stumble, pluck it out, and throw it from you, it is better for you to enter into life having one eye than having two eyes to be cast into the hell of fire.

-Comments Matthew 18:9 Here, the Lord does not mean that it is better to be born blind.
+Here, the Lord does not mean that it is better to be born blind.
 The eyes are not easy to control, and the eyes feed the heart.
 Sometimes, we see things that we should not even look at, but it happens.
 When you see something, that thing will feed straight into your heart, so watch what you are looking at.
 There are many things the Lord created; use your eyes to see the blessings of the Lord.
 The world uses the word entertainment.
 Entertaining the flesh through your eyes weakens the soul; we cannot feel our soul clearly since our attention goes to entertain the eyes and the flesh.
 But let’s entertain our souls; the Bible should be the entertainment of all Christians.
 Use the Bible to entertain your eyes with the Word, and that will strengthen your soul and spirit.

 See that you do not despise one of these little ones; for I say to you, that in the heavens their angels always behold the face of My Father who is in the heavens.

-Comments Matthew 18:10 "These little ones."
+"These little ones."
 The Lord always calls us His children.
 When we accept the Lord in our hearts, and we baptize in water, we become children of God; we are the little ones of the Lord.

 "See that you despise not ..."; This addresses everyone who reads the Bible and comes to know and accepts the Lord.
 We are not supposed to despise anybody in this world because we do not know who is or who will be "the little one."
-We have examples in the Bible where people have not been baptized in water but have accepted the Lord with a true heart; we cannot despise anybody since we do not know the heart of people; only God knows it.
+We have examples in the Bible where people have not been baptized in water but have accepted the Lord with a true heart; we cannot despise anybody since we do not know the heart of people; only God knows them.

 “for I say to you, ... their angels ...”
 This tells us that there is an angel assigned to each person that accepts in their soul God who created them because it is then that they become children of God.
 The angels have their duty; they serve as messengers and ministering spirits for God (See Hebrews 1:14), but the Holy Spirit, by His presence, is a witness for both the Father and the Lord Jesus.
 Wherever the Holy Spirit is, He is a witness to the Father and the Lord Jesus; and the Holy Spirit is everywhere at the same time.

-Comments Matthew 18:11 This verse is believed to be part of the original manuscript written by Matthew.
+This verse is believed to be part of the original manuscript written by Matthew.

 What do you think?
 If any man has a hundred sheep, and one of them may go astray, will he not leave the ninety-nine, and having gone on the mountains, seeks that which has gone astray?

-Comments Matthew 18:12 This verse tells us that even if we see some true Christians tangled in bad situations that do not go against God, we need not despise them.
+This verse tells us that even if we see some true Christians tangled in bad situations that do not go against God, we need not despise them.
 We can define the “little ones” as those who read, believe, and follow the Word of God.

 And if he should find it, truly I say to you that he rejoices over it more than over the ninety-nine which have not gone astray.